DrewRoby/rubicon/README.md

 #### Planned Functionality
 1. Plan everything from a small game night with friends to a multi-day, multi-group marathon
 1. Track play-time of games, including multiple rounds of the same game
-3. Track and organize your own games library
+3. Organize your own games library, and pool with friends to coordinate a game night
-5. A dashboard that shows your library, favorite games, and bestest besties
+5. A dashboard that shows your library, sessions, win rates, favorite games, and bestest besties
 2. Use [flaskbb](https://github.com/flaskbb/flaskbb) for communication, be it planning, logistics, rants, or trash talk